cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 kind: Certificate
 spec:
   secretName: cert-1
-  cleanupPolicy: [Delete|Never] # ✨
+  cleanupPolicy: [OnDelete|Never] # ✨ Can be left empty.
 ```

 The new field `cleanupPolicy` has three possible values:

-1. When not set, the value set by `--default-secret-cleanup-policy` is used.
+1. When not set, the value set by `--default-secret-cleanup-policy` is inherited.
-3. When `OnDelete`, the owner reference is always created on the Secret resource.
+2. When `OnDelete`, the owner reference is always created on the Secret resource.
-4. When `Never`, the owner reference is never created on the Secret resource.
+3. When `Never`, the owner reference is never created on the Secret resource.

 > At first, the proposed field was named `certificateOwnerRef` and was a
 > nullable boolean.
 James Munnelly reminded us that the Kubernetes API